LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2025-10-26-Dublin-Marathon.md

 location: Dublin
 ---

-A big congratulations to all our athletes who competed in the <b>Dublin Marathon</b> over the weekend! <br>The race took place on <b>Sunday, 26th October 2025 at 8:45 AM</b>, with cool and mostly cloudy conditions around 7°C and light westerly winds.<br> <b>Mollie O’Donnell</b> set a new <b>LVAC women club record</b> with an impressive <b>2:58:26</b> (gun time for championship purposes), while <b>Jen Preston</b> made a fantastic marathon debut with a time of 3:04:56.<br> A total of 12637 men and 6024 women took part in this year’s event, a great day for running in Dublin!
+A big congratulations to all our athletes who competed in the <b>Dublin Marathon</b> over the weekend! <br>The race took place on <b>Sunday, 26th October 2025 at 8:45 AM</b>, with cool and mostly cloudy conditions around 7°C and light westerly winds.<br> <b>Mollie O’Donnell</b> set a new <b>LVAC women club record</b> with an impressive <b>2:57:28</b> (chip time for championship purposes), while <b>Jen Preston</b> made a fantastic marathon debut with a time of 3:04:56.<br> A total of 12637 men and 6024 women took part in this year’s event, a great day for running in Dublin!

 <a href="/races/2025-10-26-Dublin-Marathon/" target="_blank" rel="noopener noreferrer">Race Results</a>